modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-2-sect-1.md

 We comment on the Nobel Prizes for the physicists who were awarded in the following years:

 - in 1906 to [J.J.
 Thomson](https://en.wikipedia.org/wiki/J._J._Thomson) “in recognition of the great merits of his theoretical and experimental investigations on the conduction of electricity by gases”,
 - in 1923 to [R.A.
-Millikan](https://en.wikipedia.org/wiki/Robert_Andrews_Millikan) “for his work on the elementary charge of electricity and on the photoelectric effect”,
+Millikan](https://en.wikipedia.org/wiki/Robert_Andrews_Millikan) “for his work on the elementary charge of electricity and on the <a href="https://en.wikipedia.org/wiki/Photoelectric_effect" title="here the definition">photoelectric effect </a>”,
 - in 1925 to [J. Franck](https://en.wikipedia.org/wiki/James_Franck) and [G.K.
 Hertz](https://en.wikipedia.org/wiki/Gustav_Ludwig_Hertz) “for their discovery of the laws governing the impact of an electron upon an atom”,
 - in 1927 to [A.H.
 Compton](https://en.wikipedia.org/wiki/Arthur_Compton) “for his discovery of the effect named after him”.